Thomas Mundy Peterson: Biography

-Charles F. Heartman (1883-1953) was a prominent Mississippi book dealer known for collecting and dealing in African-Americana and materials related to the history of the American South.
+Charles F. Hartman (1888-1953) was a prominent Mississippi book dealer known for collecting and dealing in African-Americana and materials related to the history of the American South.
 As described by Heartman in 1945, "Little remains to be said.
 Peterson-Mundy sported a beard, and a portrait of him, wearing the medal, is known.
 In his old age, when he could not hold a full-time job, he was occasionally in want.
 Too proud to ask for anything, voluntary charitable administrations of his friends were apparently not sufficient, and it seems that on several occasions he had to pledge the medal for a small loan, to be redeemed at the earliest possible moment, until one day the greatest redeemer took hold of him, with the pledge unclaimed.
 It [the medal] passed into the hands of the Honorable Harold E. Pickersgill, Recorder of the City of Perth Amboy for many years, an indefatigable collector of New Jerseyana.
 It was one of his prized possessions.
 Some time after the judge's death I was fortunate to acquire the medal, an important memorabilia in the collection, where also can be found the pamphlet describing the history and transactions for the presentation, as well as a pencil-portrait sketch of Thomas Peterson-Mundy."
 In 1948 Xavier University of Louisiana acquired a large portion of Heartman's Collection of Material Relating to the Negro Culture, the Peterson-Mundy medal included.
 It is presently preserved in the XULA Library Archives & Special Collections and has been utilized for exhibitions at numerous historical institutions including the National Museum of African American History and Culture.

 While he is known today as "Thomas Mundy Peterson," there are no contemporary records that include the three names together.
 The one exception is the cover for the program describing the ceremony when he was given the "voting medal," and that calls him "Thomas Peterson-Mundy."
 Contemporary documents refer to him as either Thomas Peterson or Thomas (or Tom) Mundy.
 His death certificate, the undertaker's accounts book, and a land deed all refer to him as "Thomas H. Peterson."
 In the obituary appearing in The Perth Amboy Evening News, he is called Thomas Henry Peterson.